liuxinjia/RPGGame/README.md

 3rd-person action RPG, single-player, fixed-camera

 ### Target Audience:
-13+(T for teen) fans of old school RPG-fans like Diablo and people who like funny things.
+13+(T for teen) fans of old school RPG-fans like Diablo and people who like adventures
 ### Controls:
  Mouse and keyboard